FACT-Finder-Web-Components/documentation/markdown/3.x/en/faq.md

 ---

 #### Question:
-Can i contribute?
+Can I contribute to the future development of WebComponents?

 #### Answer:
 Yes.
-Although the Web Components codebase is closed, you can still discuss and propose at [GitHub issues](https://github.com/FACT-Finder-Web-Components/ff-web-components/issues).
+Although the Web Components codebase is closed, you can still discuss and propose issues, changes and features at [GitHub issues](https://github.com/FACT-Finder-Web-Components/ff-web-components/issues).
-We are grateful for any feedback, so do not hesitate to ask questions, express concerns whenever you find something worth sharing.
+We are grateful for any feedback, so do not hesitate to ask questions or express concerns whenever you find something worth sharing.

 ---